Control Functionals for Quasi-Monte Carlo Integration: Introduction

 Previous work on variance reduction techniques for QMC includes \cite{Aistleitner}, who considered modified importance sampling strategies, and \cite{Hickernell}, who considered constructing control variates for QMC.
 Neither approach improved the asymptotic error rate, though in some cases the QMC error was reduced by a constant factor.
 Interestingly, \cite{Hickernell} reports some quite negative results for control variate strategies in this setting, because the objective being minimised by QMC is not equivalent to the MC variance that is minimised by control variates. \cite{Wang2} demonstrates variance reductions in QMC are possible using additive approximations, though again the asymptotics were unchanged.

 This paper studies a general approach to variance reduction for QMC rules, building on kernel methods and recent work in the Monte Carlo setting due to \cite{Oates,Tracey}.
-The mathematics that underpins our work comes from kernel methods and discrepancy theory; our contribution is to make an explicit connection between these fields within the context of QMC integration.
-This link takes the form of a `control functional' $\psi : \mathcal{X} \rightarrow \mathbb{R}$ that satisfies (i) $\psi$ integrates to zero, (ii) $f - \psi$ is more amenable to QMC methods than $f$, in a precise sense.
-Our general approach is to replace the integrand $f$ by $f - \psi$ and target the QMC objective directly.
-This leads to accelerated asymptotics and, in this sense, heals a gap in previous literature identified by \cite{Hickernell}.
+The mathematics that underpins our work comes from the functional approximation literature.
+This takes the form of a `control functional' $\psi : \mathcal{X} \rightarrow \mathbb{R}$ that satisfies (i) $\psi$ integrates to zero, (ii) $f - \psi$ is more amenable to QMC methods than $f$, in a precise sense.
+The general approach that we explore is to replace the integrand $f$ by $f - \psi$ and target the QMC objective directly.
+This can lead to accelerated asymptotics.
+The main contribution of this paper is to explore this strategy in the settings (R1-3) above.
 Theoretical analysis of convergence rates is provided, along with empirical results and a challenging application to robotics.
-We begin by presenting some background on QMC theory below, before describing our methodology in more detail.
+We begin by presenting some background on QMC theory below, before describing the methodology in more detail.